Some of the responsibilities held by the Kkobe clan in the Buganda Kingdom.

 Ow'essiga Wanda - Sacred Flute Player

-Ow'essiga Wanda performs sacred music for the King using the traditional flute known as 'Mwokoola', collaborating with Makanga of the Mmamba clan who plays the 'Kawunde' flute.
+Ow'essiga Wanda, plays for the King a flute known as 'Mwokoola'.
+Wanda does this with Makanga of Mmamba clan who blows a flute called Kawunde.

 Ow'essiga Kakinda - Royal Bark-cloth Craftsman

-Ow'essiga Kakinda holds the exclusive responsibility of manufacturing and sewing the sacred bark-cloth that the king-to-be wears during the coronation ceremony.
+Ow'essiga Kakinda holds the exclusive responsibility of co-manufacturing and sewing the sacred bark-cloth that the king-to-be wears during the coronation ceremony.

 Owesigga Namukangula - Chief Royal Hunter